tzhongyan/DiscordBot/README.md

 6) Then press "Search engine ID" under the Details header.

-7) Copy this into the auth.json's "google_custom_search" section.
+7) Copy this into the `.env` file under the `google_custom_search` section.

 Make sure you also have your google server API key, which goes in the "youtube_api_key" section, or the search will fail.

 # Running
-Before first run you will need to create an `auth.json` file.
-A bot token or the email and password for a discord account are required.
-The other credentials are not required for the bot to run, but highly recommended as commands that depend on them will malfunction.
-See `auth.json.example`.
+## Deploy on Heroku
+This repositary has a `Procfile` for running on Heroku, and the offer PAAS for fee each month (･∀･)

+1. Create new heroku app `heroku create`
+2. Push your environment file: `heroku config:push`
+3. Push your git files: `git push heroku master`
+4. Give it some time to build, and run your application by `heroku ps:bot scale=1`.

+## Running on local machine
-To start the bot just run
+To start the bot just run `npm start`.
-`node discord_bot.js`.

 # Updates
-If you update the bot, please run `npm update` before starting it again.
-If you have issues with this, you can try deleting your node_modules folder and then running `npm install` again.
+If you update the bot, please run `yarn upgrade` before starting it again.
+If you have issues with this, you can try deleting your node_modules folder and then running `yarn install` again.
 Please see [Installation](#Installation).

-# ToDo:
+# Known Problems
-All the things!
+- Music wouldn't play

 # Help
-Please check github issues page on this project.
+Please check github [issues page](https://github.com/chalda/DiscordBot/issues) on this project.
 We get a lot of the same questions, its very likely yours has already been answered.
 And yes we need to roll those into an official FAQ.

-If you still need help join us on [discord.](https://discord.gg/m29GJBN)
+If you still need help join us on [discord](https://discord.gg/m29GJBN).